The Wild Animal Sanctuary: Facilities

+Grizzly bear with an enrichment device.

 The sanctuary aims to eventually get all of their animals into large acreage habitats.
 It designed with a central compound for receiving new animals and starting their recuperation and acclimation into these larger habitats.
 The lower floor of the main compound houses tigers, and the upper floor is an education center.
 The animals in this area have indoor/outdoor enclosures with play structures, and heated areas for the winter.
 The common pool area where tigers can take turns playing includes a waterfall.

 As of 2013, the sanctuary had 26 species-specific habitats of 5–25 acre each that are home to over 330 African lions, tigers, bears, leopards, cougars, timberwolves and other large carnivores.
 Habitats include pools for swimming and underground dens that stay at a constant temperature year round.
 Visitors can view these animals in their natural habitats from elevated walkways accessed from the education center.

 In the summer of 2016 a new 48,000 square foot welcome center was opened and an additional 1/2-mile of elevated walkway was added.
 On October 31, 2016, Guinness World Records certified that the Wild Animal Sanctuary's elevated walkway was the world's longest footbridge at 7974 ft, supplanting the Poughkeepsie Railroad Bridge.

 In spring 2018, with the Keenesburg site deemed at capacity, and no local expansion options, partly due to expanding oil and gas operations, the sanctuary announced the purchase of an additional property of 9,004 acres in the southeastern part of the state.
 The new $7M property, dubbed "The Wild Animal Refuge", is between the towns of La Junta and Springfield, mainly in Baca County, the rest in Las Animas County.
 In contrast to the plains of Keenesburg, the new location has a variety of wild terrain, including pine forest, canyons, caves and rocky areas.
 As of January 2022, the sanctuary has constructed more than 30 large acreage habitats at the Refuge and currently cares for more than 150 rescued Lions, Tigers, Bears, Wolves and other animals there.
 The Refuge is not open to the public due to its remote location; the Keenesburg location will remain the public education and outreach center.
 To help pay for the new property, the sanctuary launched the Founder Program to offer various incentives for new donations.